harshkhavale/fyle-internship-challenge-23/README.md

 ## Deployment

-The application is deployed to <insert deployment platform>.
+The application is deployed to vercel.
 Access it [here](<https://fyle-internship-challenge-23-lilac.vercel.app/>).

 ## Video Introduction